MarkBotros0/Black-Bird-Studio-Web-Assignment/README.md

 ## 📖 Usage

 1. **Fetch a Feed**
-   - Enter an RSS or Atom feed URL in the input field
+   - Enter an RSS or Atom feed URL in the input field (with debounced input)
    - Click "Fetch RSS" or press Enter
    - Wait for the feed to load
+   - Use example feeds for quick testing

 2. **View Feed Information**
    - Review feed metadata (title, description, link)